Magnetic field: Magnetometers

-An instrument used to measure the local magnetic field is known as a magnetometer.
-Important classes of magnetometers include using induction magnetometers (or search-coil magnetometers) which measure only varying magnetic fields, rotating coil magnetometers, Hall effect magnetometers, NMR magnetometers, SQUID magnetometers, and fluxgate magnetometers.
+Instruments used to measure the local magnetic B-field are known as a magnetometers.
+Important classes of magnetometers include induction magnetometers (or search-coil magnetometers) which measure only varying magnetic fields, rotating coil magnetometers, Hall effect magnetometers, NMR magnetometers, SQUID magnetometers, and fluxgate magnetometers.
 The magnetic fields of distant astronomical objects are measured through their effects on local charged particles.
 For instance, electrons spiraling around a field line produce synchrotron radiation that is detectable in radio waves.
 The finest precision for a magnetic field measurement was attained by Gravity Probe B at 5 aT (5×10^-18 T).

-Visualization
+The H-field cannot be directly measured but can be inferred from the currents that create it.

+Magnetic field lines

 Left: the direction of magnetic field lines represented by iron filings sprinkled on paper placed above a bar magnet.

 Right: compass needles point in the direction of the local magnetic field, towards a magnet's south pole and away from its north pole.

-The field can be visualized by a set of magnetic field lines, that follow the direction of the field at each point.
-The lines can be constructed by measuring the strength and direction of the magnetic field at a large number of points (or at every point in space).
-Then, mark each location with an arrow (called a vector) pointing in the direction of the local magnetic field with its magnitude proportional to the strength of the magnetic field.
-Connecting these arrows then forms a set of magnetic field lines.
+Magnetic field can be visualized by a set of magnetic field lines, that follow the direction of the field at each point.
 The direction of the magnetic field at any point is parallel to the direction of nearby field lines, and the local density of field lines can be made proportional to its strength.
 Magnetic field lines are like streamlines in fluid flow, in that they represent a continuous distribution, and a different resolution would show more or fewer lines.

+Magnetic field lines have the following properties: